nomeata/sat-britney/README.txt

 In the test suite at
 http://anonscm.debian.org/gitweb/?p=collab-maint/britney-tests.git;a=summary
 there are some tests that fail for known reasons in SAT-Britney.
-Here is an explanation of these (at 596358c05b64dc1c3c13aeceaa2ba04c41827642):
+Here is an explanation of these (at 4a909c8345d75e0b5b1005e0f95bc63440786089):

- * Some hints are not yet supported: basic-block-arch-hint basic-force-hint basic-tpu-approve-hint basic-unblock-hint basic-unblock-multiple-types
+ * Some hints are not yet supported: basic-force-hint
+ * No support for testing-proposed-updates: basic-tpu-approve-hint
+ * Uninstallability trading is not supported: basic-uninst-trade

 Successful hints since SAT-Britney went live:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~